Utah deserves a healthy climate

 - UT Weber-Davis – Ogden, UT

-A carbon fee reduces emissions by putting a predictable fee on those emissions and returning all revenues to the American people.
+A carbon fee and dividend reduces emissions by putting a predictable fee on those emissions and returning all revenues to the American people.
 This de-incentivizes emissions and gives markets an incentive to move to cleaner technologies.

-Pricing carbon is good for Utah business and families.
+Pricing carbon is good for Utah business and families:

 64% believe global warming will harm future generations.